 Nice, Marseille game abandoned after bottles thrown and 'players attacked'

-Flash point: Security try to hold back fans as they invade the pitch at Nice's Allianz Riviera Stadium
+Lyon's Peter Bosz has had coaching spells in charge of Ajax and Borussia Dortmund

-Marseille eventually refused to restart the match with club officials claiming their players were attacked and that their safety could not be guaranteed.
+Marseille eventually refused to restart the match with club officials claiming their players' safety could not be guaranteed.

 Trouble at the Allianz Riviera Stadium flared in the 75th minute when Marseille star Payet, who had been targeted by plastic bottles every time he took a corner, launched one back at the Nice fans.